 I often hear from business owners wondering if the Canada Revenue Agency (CRA) can do or say certain things when dealing with the collection of taxes.
-The CRA has specific guidelines set out for collecting taxes and gathering information.
-These guidelines determine the process of how and when the CRA can collect overdue or outstanding taxes and even includes how and when they conduct audits.
+The CRA has specific guidelines for collecting taxes and gathering information; guidelines that determine the process of how and when the CRA can collect overdue or outstanding taxes as well as the procedure for conducting audits.
 What many business owners don’t realize is that whenever you deal with the CRA, the CRA is operating under a set of rules to ensure fairness and protection to each taxpayer.
 This is called the Taxpayer Bill of Rights.

 So what are these rights?